MatthewWong68/ComputerGraphics/README.md

 # ComputerGraphics
+This is a Java individual program.

-# 6 features in the application:
+It have 6 functions in total.

 ## (1) Invert
 Invert the pixel values of the images